kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 which limits requests (using the [bootstrap token](/docs/reference/access-authn-authz/bootstrap-tokens/)) strictly to client requests related to certificate provisioning.
-With RBAC in place, scoping the tokens to a group allows for great flexibility (e.g. you could disable a particular bootstrap group's access when you are done provisioning the nodes).
+With RBAC in place, scoping the tokens to a group allows for great flexibility.
+For example, you could disable a particular bootstrap group's access when you are done provisioning the nodes.

 #### Bootstrap tokens
 Bootstrap tokens are described in detail [here](/docs/reference/access-authn-authz/bootstrap-tokens/).
-These are tokens that are stored as secrets in the kubernetes cluster, and then issued to the individual kubelet.
+These are tokens that are stored as secrets in the Kubernetes cluster, and then issued to the individual kubelet.
 You can use a single token for an entire cluster, or issue one per worker node.

 The process is two-fold: